K3WLBUDDY/K3WLBUDDY.github.io/_posts/2018-02-08-understanding-convolution.markdown

 So far we have two functions $$ f(t) $$ and $$ g(t) $$, both with some random values and more importantly both are <strong>dependent on time</strong>.

 Did I tell you both the functions are time dependent?
 I guess I did.
 A lot of times.
-And with good reason for it too.
+And with good reason for it too which we will come to in a bit.

 Now we're going to see what happens when we pass $$ g(t) $$ over $$ f(t) $$